 The ancient Egyptians and even Alexander the Great utilised Aloe for its healing properties by treating the wounds of the sick or injured.
 It is also said that Cleopatra drank the nourishing juices of Aloe as part of a healthcare and beauty regime to stay youthful.

 Aloe is easy to propagate, which could be a reason for its early dispersion across the world.
 Adult plants can produce offsets or ‘pups’ which can be easily removed and replanted into a new pot.
 Within a matter of minutes, you could have several new plants.

 Today Aloe is cultivated around the world for its potential healing properties, as well as its attractive form and tolerance in gardens with low water availability.
 Countries such as Australia, China and the US have a growing industry of Aloe plant farming.
 There is an increase in demand as it is being used in such a wide range of beauty products.

 Toxicity & Cautions

-The gel inside Aloe is generally considered safe to consume, however the plant must be thoroughly washed and carefully prepared.
-To prepare Aloe you must by removing the serrated edges and toxic latex layer surrounding the gel.
+The gel inside Aloe is generally considered safe to consume, however, the plant must be thoroughly washed and carefully prepared.
+To prepare Aloe you must remove the serrated edges and toxic latex layer surrounding the gel.